neekware/eh-aye-stts/scripts/README-LLM-DEBUG.md

    cat ~/.stts/logs/$(basename $(pwd))/llm-debug.json | jq '.'
    ```

-6. **Test with Claude Code:**
+6. **Test with Claude:**
-   Actually use Claude Code to trigger real events and observe the messages.
+   Actually use Claude to trigger real events and observe the messages.

 ## Improving Message Quality